RKGman/mastermind-bot/README.md

 # TODO:

-- Add guess in the response for tracking

-- Add feature for remaining guesses (losing case)
+- Add way to "close" or "move" the form on a game reset or if /play command is used again.

 - Organize things away from index.js